-As of December 31, 2022, the Company's loans and preferred equity held for investment portfolio and the associated allowance for loan loss totaled \$3.6 billion and \$106.3 million, respectively.
-These investments are typically collateralized by commercial real estate.
-As described in Note 2, the Company establishes a provision at origination or acquisition that reflects management's estimate of the total expected credit loss over the expected life of the loan or preferred equity investment.
-The Company reassesses the allowance for loan losses for all the loans and preferred equity held for investment at each balance sheet date.
-The allowance for credit losses on mortgage loan receivables held for investments that share similar characteristics includes a portfolio-based, current expected credit loss ("CECL") component ("general CECL reserve") and an asset-specific component ("specific CECL reserve").
-In estimating the expected credit losses over the expected life of the investments for the general CECL reserve, management utilizes a third-party probability of default and loss given default methodology, which considers projected economic conditions over the reasonable and supportable forecast period.
-The Company also considers qualitative factors in its determination of the allowance for loan losses.
-The specific CECL reserve relates to reserves for losses on individually impaired loans.
-Management considers a loan to be impaired when it is probable that the Company will be unable to collect the full payment of principal and interest on the instrument.
-If the loan is considered to be impaired, the Company may elect to use the practical expedient, and an allowance is recorded to reduce the carrying value of the loan to the fair value of the collateral at the reporting date.
-In estimating the fair value of the collateral, the Company applies discounted cash flow methodology.
+As of December 31, 2023, the Company's loans and preferred equity held for investment portfolio and the associated current expected credit loss reserve totaled \$2.9 billion and \$76.0 million, respectively.
+As described in Note 2, the Company's CECL reserve is an estimate of the total expected credit loss over the expected life of the loan or preferred equity investment.
+In measuring the CECL reserve for instruments that share similar risk characteristics, management primarily utilizes a probability of default/ loss given default model which considers internal or external information relating to past events, current conditions and reasonable and supportable forecasts, and loan-specific characteristics including the loan to value ratio based on the fair value of the collateral, the financial performance of the borrower, expected payments of principal and interest ("general CECL reserve").
+The Company also considers qualitative factors in its determination of the general CECL reserves.
+When management determines that it is probable that the Company will be unable to collect the full payment of principal and interest on an individual instrument, the Company records a reserve to reduce the carrying value of the instrument to the present value of the expected future cash flows discounted at the instrument's effective rate or to the fair value of the collateral ("specific CECL reserve") using a discounted cash flow methodology.

-Auditing the allowance for loan loss on loans and preferred equity held for investment portfolio was especially subjective due to the complexity of the models and the judgmental nature of the significant assumptions used in the determination of management's estimates, including certain macro-economic variables, current and stabilized fair values, the stabilized net operating income of the underlying collateral, rents per square foot, capitalization rates, and discount rates.
-These assumptions have a significant effect on the allowance for loan loss.
+Auditing the CECL reserve was especially subjective due to the complexity of the models and the judgmental nature of the significant assumptions used in the determination of management's estimates, including certain macro-economic variables, fair value of the collateral and market-based assumptions, including rents, capitalization rates, and discount rates.
+These assumptions have a significant effect on the CECL reserve.

-How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design, and tested the operating effectiveness of controls over the Company's processes to estimate the allowance for loan losses on its loans and preferred equity held for investment, including management's review of the significant assumptions described above, the completeness and accuracy of key inputs used in both the general CECL reserve model and discounted cash flow model utilized to estimate the specific CECL reserve.
+How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design, and tested the operating effectiveness of controls over the Company's processes to estimate the CECL reserve on its loans and preferred equity held for investment, including management's review of the significant assumptions described above, the completeness and accuracy of key inputs used in both the general CECL reserve model and discounted cash flow model utilized to estimate the specific CECL reserve.

 To test the general CECL reserve, we performed audit procedures that included, among others, evaluating the appropriateness of the methodology, model, and significant assumptions described above and testing the completeness and accuracy of the data used.
-With the assistance of our internal specialists and other professionals, we evaluated the appropriateness of the probability of default and loss given default methodology used to estimate the allowance and assessed the underlying macroeconomic variables used in the model.
+With the assistance of our internal specialists and other professionals, we evaluated the appropriateness of the probability of default and loss given default methodology used to estimate the general CECL reserve and assessed the underlying macroeconomic variables used in the model.
 We reviewed the sensitivity analyses prepared by management and compared management's significant assumptions to relevant information from external sources.
-For a sample of loans, we involved our internal real estate valuation professionals to assist us in performing procedures to corroborate the reasonableness of current and stabilized fair values and stabilized net operating income of the underlying collateral utilized in developing the general CECL reserve.
-We also evaluated the reasonableness of qualitative adjustments made by management based on the fair value of the underlying collateral.
-For all specific CECL reserves, with the assistance of our internal specialists, we reviewed the methodologies and significant assumptions used to derive management's estimate of the fair value of the collateral.
+For a sample of loans, we involved our internal real estate valuation professionals to assist us in performing procedures to corroborate the reasonableness of the inputs of fair values and net operating income of the underlying collateral utilized in developing the general CECL reserve.
+We also evaluated the reasonableness of qualitative adjustments made by management based on the fair values of the underlying collateral.
+For all specific CECL reserves, with the assistance of our internal specialists, we reviewed the methodology and significant market-based assumptions, as described above, used to derive management's estimate of the fair value of the collateral.